lumeland/lume.land/docs/getting-started/use-plugins.md

 operations like [transpile JavaScript](../../plugins/esbuild.md), [transform images](../../plugins/transform_images.md),
-[generate site maps](../../plugins/sitemap.md), etc. Plugins cover the common problems and tasks you have to do creating websites.
+[generate site maps](../../plugins/sitemap.md), etc. Plugins cover the common problems and tasks you have to face creating websites.

 ## Minify CSS with a plugin